Kathy J. Helzlsouer: Life

 Helzlsouer received her medical degree from the University of Pittsburgh School of Medicine and obtained a Master of Health Science in Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 She is board certified in internal medicine and medical oncology.
 She completed her internal medicine residency at the University of Virginia and medical oncology fellowship at Johns Hopkins University.
 She is specialized in cancer epidemiology, cancer genetic counseling, and clinical research.

 Helzlsouer was a professor in the department of epidemiology at the Johns Hopkins University Bloomberg School of Public Health.
 Her clinical activities focused on cancer risk assessment and cancer survivorship.
 In October 2015, she later joined the National Cancer Institute (NCI).
-She serves as the NCI associate director of the epidemiology and genomics research program (EGRP) and chief medical officer for the division of cancer control and population sciences (DCCPS).
+She served as the NCI associate director of the epidemiology and genomics research program (EGRP) and chief medical officer for the division of cancer control and population sciences (DCCPS) from 2015 until 2023.
 Helzlsouer has published in the fields of cancer epidemiology, cancer etiology and prevention, women's health, and clinical and translational research.